wbrowar/craft-admin-bar/README.md

 If you are creating a headless site, or a site that is statically cached, you may not need this plugin, and in that case you can add [Admin Bar Component](https://github.com/wbrowar/admin-bar-component) directly into your site’s JavaScript (via a bundler or a `<script>` tag).

+> :warning: Admin Bar’s composer package name has changed from `wbrowar/adminbar` to `wbrowar/craft-admin-bar`.
+Update your composer.json to point to [the new package on Packagist.](https://packagist.org/packages/wbrowar/craft-admin-bar)

 ## Requirements
 * Craft 4.0.0